apify/crawlee/README.md

-To avoid the need to set the environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on the Apify cloud, you can use the
+To avoid the need to set the environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on the Apify Cloud, you can use the
 <a href="https://github.com/apifytech/apify-cli">Apify command-line interface</a> (CLI) tool.